deathbeam/raxe-book/syntax_and_semantics/generics.md

 # Generics

-You can make a class generic based on one or more type variables.
+You can make a class generic based on type variables.
 For example:

 ```ruby
 class MyBox[T]